SHOP

 Because there are countless different terms, you’re better off reading our full guide to EV terms, but here are the main five we find occur daily:

-• H3: AC = Alternating Current – used to refer to an electric current that continuously changes direction
+• AC = alternating current – an electric current that continuously changes direction

 Is charging an electric car actually cheaper than petrol or diesel?

-Fuel and electricity prices are changing all the time.
-When it comes to electric vehicles, there are so many factors that determine the cost of your charge such as where you live, what charger you use, and which electric car you have.
+Fuel and electricity prices both change quite often.
+And when it comes to EVs, there are a few factors that determine the cost of your charge, such as where you live and what type of charger you use.

-With fuel prices constantly changing, however, it’s hard to gauge which is cheaper, so make sure to keep an eye on our fuel cost guides.
+This means it can be hard to gauge which is cheaper, so make sure to also keep an eye on our fuel cost guide.

-When it comes to the cost of charging motoring editor Sam Sheehan says that powering your electric car is more cost-effective than refuelling its petrol and diesel siblings.
+Our motoring editor, Sam Sheehan, says that powering your electric car is generally more cost-effective than refuelling its petrol and diesel siblings.

-“If you’re out and about and need to charge your car, bear in mind that there are some spots that allow you to do it for free.
+“If you’re out and about and need to charge your car, there are also some spots that allow you to do it for free.

 Is range anxiety really a thing?